5 Things I Learned from My Wedding

 Call me young and naive at the time, but I didn’t care about the flowers, a bridal party, the venue or what kind of food was being served.
 As I look back, almost 25 years later, I ask myself if I would do things any differently?
 Heck “YES!”
 Here is what I would change:

 What I would have loved was a beautiful venue regardless of location where I could take photographs to remember the day.
-If I were to do it all over again, I would hands down, have a barn or backyard wedding where I could take my shoes off after the ceremony and dance the night away.
+If I were to do it all over again, I would hands down have a barn or backyard wedding where I could take my shoes off after the ceremony and dance the night away.
 That (and saying our vows) was my favorite part of the day.
-So think about it before you spend an exuberant amount per head if that is in fact what you really want.
+So before you spend an exuberant amount per head, think about if that is in fact what you really want.